 Watch this short video to hear from one of our most successful youth leaders, Iris O’Donnell-Bellisario.

-We are proud that Indiana leads the country in the number of youth-led city climate resolutions: Three.
+We are proud that Indiana leads the country in the number of youth-led city climate resolutions: SIX.

 The first Climate Recovery Resolution success in Indiana was the unanimous passage of the Climate Recovery and Resilience Resolution on Monday, Feb.
 20, 2017, by the Carmel City Council.
 See press coverage here and here.
 Go to the Promise Project page for a full accounting of the momentous action.